acquia/blt/template/readme/project-tasks.md

 Ideally, you will be using a theme that uses SASS/SCSS, a styleguide, and other tools that require compilation.
 Like dependencies, the compiled assets should not be directly committed to the project repository.
 Instead, they should be built during the creation of a production-ready build artifact.

 BLT allows you to define a custom command that will be run to compile your project's frontend assets.
-You can specify the command in your project's `project.yml` file under the `tasks.frontend-build` key:
+You can specify the command in your project's `project.yml` file under the `target-hooks.frontend-build` key:

 ```
-tasks:
+target-hooks:
   frontend-build:
     # The directory in which the command will be executed.
     dir: ${docroot}